hitarth64/hitarth64.github.io/gings.md

 * GG1 (28/09/2018): Always keep Friday & Saturday nights free - thank me later :)

 * GG2 (13/10/2018): You are a true grad student if even at 3AM, you want to do your research instead of sleeping away.

+* GG3 (04/11/2018): A true student develops love for the course a day before the exams.